santoshshinde2012/speedyreact-kit/README.md

 - Create Build for Development Environment `yarn build-dev`
 - Serve Dev Build `yarn serve` before running this to make sure to create dev build using `yarn build-dev`

-## Common Feature

-- Redux Toolkit: Integrated with Redux Toolkit for efficient state management.
-- TypeScript: Fully typed with TypeScript for static typing and improved productivity.
-- Yarn and Yarn Berry: Uses Yarn and Yarn Berry for fast and reliable dependency management.
-- ESBuild: Utilizes ESBuild for fast and efficient application bundling.
-- Jest: Pre-configured with Jest for unit and integration testing.
-- ESLint: Configured with ESLint for consistent code quality and style.
-- Prettier: Integrated with Prettier for code formatting.
-- Husky: Uses Husky for Git hooks to enforce code quality before commits.
-- Project Structure: Organized project structure with clear separation of concerns.
-- Development Experience: Hot module replacement (HMR) for a smooth development experience.
-- CI/CD Integration: Example CI/CD pipeline configurations for automated testing and deployment.
-- Environment Configuration: Supports multiple environments with easy configuration.

 ## Project Structure